jaimetur/PhotoMigrator/README.md

 With this example, the script will connect to Synology Photos database and process the folder ./My_Albums_Folder and per each subfolder found on it that contains at least one file supported by Synology Photos, will create a new Album in Synology Photos with the same name of the Album Folder

 ### <span style="color:blue">Extra Mode: Delete Empty Albums in Synology Photos:</span>
+From version 2.0.0 onwards, the script can be executed in 'Delete Empty Albums in Synology Photos' Mode.

-If you configure properly the file 'nas.config' and execute this Extra Mode, the script will connect automatically to your Synology Photos database and will look for all Empty Albums in Synology Photos database.
+If you configure properly the file 'Synology.config' and execute this Extra Mode, the script will connect automatically to your Synology Photos database and will look for all Empty Albums in Synology Photos database.

 If any Empty Album is found, the script will remove it from Synology Photos.